 Yes.
 All of the photographs are edited for exposure, contrast and color.

 It's a really simple process.
 Once we have discussed everything, I will send you a Booking Proposal.
 It has all of the information, including a contract, for us both to sign.
 You can pay the retainer, which is $1500, right there.
 This allows me to book travel arrangements as far in advance as necessary.
 After this, we will stay in touch through out the planning process.
 The balance is due on the 1st of the month of your wedding day.

 I do.
 While these photos are important to the couple and their relatives, it can also be one of the more stressful parts of the day.
 I take great care in making these happen as efficiently as possible.
 We will discuss these in detail before your wedding day.

 Absolutely!
 I can work with you or your wedding planner to make sure that the timeline is perfect.
 You may or may not be a photographer, so it's up to me to suggest the best times, locations etc for the best lighting.
 I can also help with the family formal list so that everything runs as smooth as possible.

 For the most part, yes.
 Most of your day will be captured using "natural light."
-I am also highly skilled at using a plethora of lighting equipment, if needed, in dark reception venues, for creative portraiture, or if we decide to do anything at night.
+I am also highly skilled at using various lighting equipment, if needed, in dark reception venues, for creative portraiture, or if we decide to do anything at night.
 I refer to some of this as magic tricks, and I will most likely, pull them out of my bag at one point or another on your day.
 I am always challenging myself as a photographer and I occasionally teach workshops on this as well.

 If you're a photographer, I'll be happy to talk gear with you at any time.
-Currently, my main cameras are two Canon 5D MK III, Canon 5D MK II, a Fuji X100T and a Fuji XPRO2.
+Currently I shoot with Canon, Fuji and DJI equipment.